surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Refactored of the post, term, and user `get_options()` methods to better handle fallback to default values.
+	* Refactored the post, term, and user `get_options()` methods to better handle fallback to default values.
 * **Bugfixes**
 	* None.
 * **Developer Notes**